 They use these platforms to further increase their brand reach, which is totally separate and non-reliant on any specific platform.
 If you visit Apple.com, they don’t even link to their own social media accounts.
 Most other large brands relegate these icons to the footer of their website.

 Now, small businesses don’t have the same brand equity as Fortune 500 companies.
 You will need to do things slightly different.
 You should still follow their lead to a certain extent.
 Build your own brand, both offline and online.
 Then use social media platforms to grow your brand.

 Finally, if at all possible, you always want to be your own hub as a business.
 You then use most or all of your marketing efforts to drive people to your hub.
 In the physical world, this might mean driving people to a retail storefront.
 In the digital marketing realm, this means driving people to your website.

 If you’re counting on Facebook or Instagram to be your hub, then you are forced to drive people to your account on that platform.
 This isn’t nearly as powerful, and you also lose control.
 You’re limited to whatever each platform allows you to do.

-This leads most of theses business to do one of two things.
-They may skip engaging in digital marketing altogether.
+Some business owners will still think it’s not a good idea.
+What do these business owners do?
+They usually skip engaging in digital marketing altogether.
 Or they end up running digital marketing campaigns that generate very low, or even negative, return on investment (ROI).